desktop/desktop/docs/contributing/setup.md

 After cloning the repository, the typical workflow to get up running is as follows:

-* Run `npm install` to get all required dependencies on your machine.
+* Run `yarn` to get all required dependencies on your machine.
 * Run `npm run build:dev` to create a development build of the app.
 * Run `npm start` to launch the application.
 Changes will be compiled in the background.
 The app can then be reloaded to see the changes (Ctrl/Command+R).